lynx44/play-swagger-reflect/README.markdown

 ## Purpose

-The goal of play-swagger-reflect and play-swagger-stringent is to automatically generate swagger documentation.
+The goal of play-swagger-reflect and play-swagger-stringent is to automatically generate swagger documentation from Play Framework controller actions.
 This ensures your documentation is always up to date without manual effort.

-play-swagger-reflect has limited utility on it's own.
-It allows you to automatically generate documentation for POST body parameters.

-To get the most out of this project, you'll want to use [play-stringent](https://github.com/lynx44/play-stringent) and play-swagger-stringent.
+To get the most out of this project, you'll want to use [play-stringent](https://github.com/lynx44/play-stringent) with play-swagger-stringent.

 ### Example